sanghuynh0929/GomokuAI/README.md

 # GomokuAI
 A console Gomoku game application with an AI implemented with Negascout Algorithm.
-Based on qwertyforce's implementation of depth-limited negascout in C++, found here: https://github.com/qwertyforce/gomoku_ai_c
 # Installation Guide

 ## On a MacOS machine: